 Sadara Chemicals Complex, Al Sharqiya, Saudi Arabia

-Sadara Chemical Company is constructing one of the world's largest chemicals complexes in Jubail Industrial City in Al Sharqiya, Saudi Arabia.
+Sadara Chemical Company is developing one of the world's largest chemicals complexes in Jubail Industrial City in Al Sharqiya, Saudi Arabia.
 It will be located about 100km north-west of the city of Dammam.

-The fully integrated complex will consist of 26 chemical manufacturing units and be one of the largest of its kind in the world.
-It will produce about 1.5 million tons per annum (mtpa) of ethylene and about 400,000tpa of propylene.
+The fully-integrated complex will consist of 26 chemical manufacturing units and be one of the largest of its kind in the world.
+It will produce about 1.5 million tons per annum (mtpa) of ethylene and approximately 400,000tpa of propylene.

 These chemicals are used in the manufacturing of consumer goods, energy, transportation, packaging, electronics and furniture industries.
 The project is estimated to cost $20bn.